jsakamoto/Toolbelt.Blazor.I18nText/README.md

 This method returns the "Text Table" object specified with type argument `T`.
-The type `T` is the class auto generated from localized text file in the building process.
+The type `T` is the class auto generated from localized text source file in the building process.

 The fields of "Text Table" object are initialized by Localized Resource Text JSON file which is most suitable for the language code returned by the `GetCurrentLanguageAsync()` method.